 Thinking of retiring or moving to Northern Colorado?
 As relocation specialists for over 25 years in Northern Colorado, We look forward to assisting you with your move to Fort Collins, Loveland, Berthoud, Timnath, Windsor or Boulder.
 Below we have added some chamber of commerce DATA on 3 Northern Colorado cities for your interests.
-Please contact us anytime for more information 970.218.8300.
+Please contact the Colorado Luxury Homes and Land team anytime for more information 970.218.8300.
 Mitch Weiner

 Set against the foothills of the Rocky Mountains 65 miles north of Denver and 45 miles south of Cheyenne, Wyoming, Fort Collins is a vibrant and active community.
 As a regional center for employment, shopping, and healthcare, Fort Collins offers the convenience of a small town with virtually all the amenities of a larger city.

 Fort Collins is the fourth largest city in the State of Colorado, with an estimated population of 158,600, including 31,725 students at Colorado State University.
 Fort Collins’ population is well-educated, with 44% of residents having a high school degree and 52.3% of them holding a bachelor’s degree.

 At 5,003 ft. above sea level and an average of 300 sun-filled days per year, low humidity, and moderate winters, Fort Collins enjoys a mild climate year-round.
 The area receives approximately 16 inches of rain and 59 inches of snow per year.
 The average high temperatures are 83.5 degrees during the summer and 44.0 degrees in winter..